Bold Branding for a Growing Community: Visual Identity and Collateral Designed to Empower and Connect

 A mark that symbolizes strength through unity and forward movement.SCALABLE VISUAL SYSTEM

-Refining the brand through collaboration and feedback
+Refining the direction through collaboration and selection

 FINAL DESIGN OVERVIEW